parksauce/docs/docker/general/setting-arrs-behind-vpn.md

 Setting Sonarr, Radarr and the like behind a VPN

 # Overview
 This guide will cover setting up services like sonarr, radarr, and prowlarr, and whatever torrent client you prefer behind a VPN.
 The benefits of doing so is hiding your internet activity from your ISP.
-While I will set up Sonarr and Radarr behind a VPN in this guide the developers recommend to not do so as it may break some functionalities; [read more here](https://wiki.servarr.com/en/sonarr/faq#vpns-jackett-and-the-arrs).
+While I will set up sonarr and radarr behind a VPN in this guide the developers recommend to not do so as it may break some functionalities; [read more here](https://wiki.servarr.com/en/sonarr/faq#vpns-jackett-and-the-arrs).

 # The Setup
 This guide will assume a few things about your environment however I provided an environment file to make it easier to adapt to different configurations.

 ## Prerequisites
-There's tons of guides on this and its out of the scope of this guide so if you don't already have these packages installed please go do so now.
+There are tons of guides on this and it's out of the scope of this guide so if you don't already have these packages installed, please go do so now.
 - Docker
 - Docker-Compose